-The Company does not generate recurring revenues from operations and other factors may cast significant doubt regarding the Company's ability to continue as a going concern.
-Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months from October 31, 2023.
+The Company does not generate recurring revenues from operations and other factors as noted may cast significant doubt regarding the Company's ability to continue as a going concern.
+Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months.
 Management may either need to dilute its ownership in its properties or secure additional financing to continue to advance the development of its exploration projects.
-Management is working to option, joint venture or sell its individual exploration projects.
+Management has taken steps to streamline non-discretionary expenditures and financial overheads and is working to option, joint venture or sell its individual exploration projects.